GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 ### How do users get extensions?

-Most Chrome users get extensions from the Chrome Web Store (CWS).
+Most Chrome users get extensions from the Chrome Web Store.
 Developers across the globe publish their extensions in the Chrome Web Store where they are reviewed and made available to end users.